 The preamble you can ignore if you know about PID

 The canonical coffee machine temperature control algorithm is PID, or “proportional integral derivative” control.
-This starts with a simple idea: if the difference between the target temperature and the present temperature is e (for “error”), then we apply an amount of power equal to P × e where P is the coefficient of the “proportional” component of the controller.
+This starts with a simple idea: if the difference between the target temperature and the present temperature is e (for “error”), then we apply an amount of power equal to P × e. (“P” for “proportional” because this aspect of the controller’s output is proportional to the input).
 The greater the divergence from target temperature, the more power the controller applies.
 When stable (assuming this is possible), the error will hopefully be fairly small, but just enough to cause maintenance power to be supplied.

 There are two great problems with a simple P controller.
 The first is latency.
 Any latency in the system will cause oscillations for sufficiently large P values because the controller will apply correcting power for too long (the whole time of the latency), by which time too much energy will have been injected into the system and the temperature will overshoot the mark, where the cycle begins again with too much correcting power in the opposite direction.
 The only way to get to a stable temperature is to use a small value of P. But this can mean that it takes a very long time to reach stability.
 And I want coffee now!

 The second problem is power loss.
 Any real-world coffee machine leaks heat to the surrounding air.
 If the rate of loss is L, then P × e = L when the system is stable so there must always be a temperature error of e = L / P. For large enough values of P, the error can be made arbitrarily small.
 But, hang on, we can’t make P arbitrarily large because of the problem with oscillations!